vrypan/fargo/README.md

 ## Interacting with the network

-To interact with the network (currently `fargo send cast`) you will need an app keypair (private/public).
+To interact with the network (currently `fargo post cast`) you will need an app keypair (private/public).
 At the moment, Fargo does not provide a way to generate these keys, but you can use a service like https://www.castkeys.xyz to generate them.

+Check out `fargo post cast --help` for more info.